jakimowb/enmapbox_testmigration2/README.md

 ![EnMAP-Box Logo](http://www.enmap.org/sites/default/files/pictures/logos/logo-enmap-box-thumb.jpg)

-# README #
+# README

-The EnMAP-Box software is developed to be used as a QGIS plugin.
+The EnMAP-Box software is developed to be used as a [QGIS plugin](http://docs.qgis.org/2.14/en/docs/user_manual/plugins/plugins.html "Learn more about QGOS Plugins").
 The installation steps include:

 1. Install QGIS
-2. Clone the EnMAP-Box Repository
+2. Install EnMAP-Box
 3. Activate the EnMAP-Box Plugin inside QGIS

 > Steps 2 and 3 will later be replaced by an installation via the QGIS Plugins Manager.